SeaQL/sea-orm/README.md

 ## 🧭 Seaography: instant GraphQL API

-[Seaography](https://github.com/SeaQL/seaography) is a GraphQL framework built on top of SeaORM.
+[Seaography](https://github.com/SeaQL/seaography) is a GraphQL framework built for SeaORM.
 Seaography allows you to build GraphQL resolvers quickly.
-With just a few commands, you can launch a GraphQL server from SeaORM entities!
+With just a few commands, you can launch a fullly-featured GraphQL server from SeaORM entities, complete with filter, pagination, relational queries and mutations!

 Look at the [Seaography Example](https://github.com/SeaQL/sea-orm/tree/master/examples/seaography_example) to learn more.